 Dehydration is the most common fluid and electrolyte problem that affects the elderly.
 In nursing homes across America, this issue affects two out of every five residents.
 There is never any reason that a resident should become dehydrated or fail to receive treatment for dehydration while in the care of a nursing home or similar senior care facility.
 If you or your loved one suffered complications—or if your loved one died—due to dehydration in a nursing home, you may have grounds for legal recourse.

-The Smith Clinesmith Firm has a team of experienced nursing home abuse and neglect lawyers who can evaluate your case and help you seek the proper legal remedies.
+Smith Clinesmith LLP has a team of experienced nursing home abuse and neglect lawyers who can evaluate your case and help you seek the proper legal remedies.
 We know how to investigate these types of claims and determine if the nursing home, staff, or caregiver was negligent or abusive.
 We also know how to aggressively pursue justice and the full, rightful recovery you and your family deserve.
 We have offices located in Dallas, Los Angeles, and Chicago and proudly serve clients nationwide.

 Signs & Symptoms of Dehydration in the Elderly

 Dehydration is a common eldercare problem that needs to be addressed immediately, as it can lead to life-threatening consequences.
 Unfortunately, dehydration can also be a difficult thing to detect.
 If you suspect that your elderly loved one is not receiving proper or adequate care in a nursing home or long-term care facility, keep an eye out for signs of dehydration, as well as malnutrition.
 Dehydration in the elderly can be mild to moderate, or it can be a severe medical emergency.

 The following are signs and symptoms that may indicate dehydration:

 - Dry, sticky mouth and skin

 - Little or no urination